-Book tickets online to save up to 60% on West End shows.
+Book tickets online to save on West End shows.

 The TKTS booth in Leicester Square offers half-price and discounted theatre tickets.